 Inside Jack Shepherd's Georgia prison cell

-An official request has been submitted to extradite speedboat killer Jack Shepherd to the UK from Georgia.
+A request has been submitted to extradite the Briton, convicted of the manslaughter of Charlotte Brown.

-Shepherd was convicted of the manslaughter by gross negligence of Charlotte Brown in July 2018, but fled to Georgia and spent months in hiding.

 -